 Mint should be fertilized once every six weeks because fertilizing is not a must with this plant.
 Use a balanced fertilizer that is diluted by half.
-Don’t over-fertilize as it causes the plant to lose its flavour.back to menu ↑
+Don’t over-fertilize as it causes the plant to lose its flavor.

 Is Mint a perennial?

 Sometimes your mint leaves remain small because of their roots.
 Some people advise you to use fertilizer, some will tell you to give it more water, and some say it needs more sun.
-The Mint’s root will take over all the space and won’t let the other plants grow.back to menu ↑
+The Mint’s root will take over all the space and won’t let the other plants grow.

 Varieties Of Mint Plant

 Mint serves as a flavorful herb in the kitchen and as ground covers in the yard.
 There are plenty of mint types that we even don’t count.
-Should plant these types in opposite ends of the garden because the features of some mints types can appear in other varieties, leading to the loss of plant integrity with unfavourable scents or flavours.
+Should plant these types at opposite ends of the garden because the features of some mints types can appear in other varieties, leading to the loss of plant integrity with unfavorable scents or flavors.

 However, the smell of the Mint is easiest to recognize as it is used in dozens of candies and holiday desserts.
 You can grow them indoors or outdoor according to your environment.
 Listed below are some of the most commonly grown varieties of Mint for the garden.

 Chocolate is a name that everyone loves.
 Moreover, the chocolate mint plants provide a delightful taste to your food.
 It is used in drinks, desserts, and garnishes for various dishes you prepare in the kitchen.
 The chocolate in its name comes from its smell, not from the taste.
-Its taste is an orangery.
+Moreover, its taste is just like orange

 - Mint Rust